cdsittampalam/documentation/docs/Getting Started.md

 ### Create Master Seed

-Once you have paired your phone with the Qredo Wallet app, you are prompted to create your master seed.
+Once you have paired your phone with the Qredo Wallet App, you are prompted to create your master seed.
 The master seed is an important security feature that bonds your Qredo identify to your phone.

 For more details, see [Master Seed Steps](#master-seed-steps).